maars202/tweetbot/README.md

 # tweetbot
-Bot that scrapes tweets from twitter and performs sentiment analysis over time.
+Bot that scrapes tweets from twitter.
 It uses a class built from Selenium.
 Some of the challenges faced were making the class flexible for users with slower browsers that require longer waiting/ sleep time for the class to work.
 The tweets fetched are limited since sometimes tweets older than 2 days cannot be retrieved using twitter search engine and require an advanced search.
-Thus future editions will have scraping features using the advanced search engine for a period of time.
+Thus future editions will have scraping features using the advanced search engine for a period of time as well as being able to output the sentiment analysis done.

 To install relevant packages with pip:
 ```bash